saleor/saleor-docs/docs/contributing/writing-commit-message.md

 > **Tip**
 >
-> Try to limit your commits to a single, self-contained issue - if possible.
-It will be easier to review.
-It will also help others to understand and manage it in the future.
+> To ease review, try to limit your commits to a single, self-contained issue.
+This will also help others to understand and manage them in the future.

 For more information and tips on how to write good commit messages, see the GitHub [guide](https://github.com/erlang/otp/wiki/writing-good-commit-messages).